Holy Terror: Lies the Christian Right Tells Us to Deny Gay Equality

 What the Bible Says – and Doesn’t Say about Homosexuality

-Read this booklet online here: Click!
+Read this booklet online here for free: Click!

 A 24-page booklet written by the Rev. Dr. Mel White that offers a biblical response to the question people often ask: “How can you consider yourself a Christian when you are also gay?”